Numis sees first-half revenue up as coronavirus boosts trading volumes

-LONDON, March 30 (Reuters) - British stockbroker Numis Corporation on Monday said it expected a 10% jump in first-half revenue from the same time last year as it benefited from higher equity trading volumes caused by the coronavirus pandemic.
+LONDON (Reuters) - British stockbroker Numis Corporation (NUM.L) on Monday said it expected a 10% jump in first-half revenue from the same time last year as it benefited from higher equity trading volumes caused by the coronavirus pandemic.

 “Execution revenues benefited from an improvement in activity levels subsequent to the UK General Election,” said the statement.
 “This has been sustained through the current market volatility experienced in recent weeks.”